 Welcome to an illustration of SEAD’s Database Structure

-This illustration was created using the note-taking program, Obsidian., chosen for its graphical representation of the connections between notes.
+This illustration of the SEAD database structure was created using the note-taking program, Obsidian., chosen for its graphical representation of the connections between notes.

 The Strategic Environmental Archaeology Database (SEAD)